Smithay/client-toolkit/README.md

 ## Requirements

-Requires at least rust 1.22 to be used (using bitflags 1.0 for associated constants), and version 1.12 of the wayland system libraries.
+Requires at least rust 1.41 to be used and version 1.12 of the wayland system libraries.